Gi0vak/Jobs-board/README.md

 To run this application on your local machine, you will need to follow these steps:

 1. Clone the repository.
-2. Install the necessary dependencies by running `npm install` in both the root directory and the `client/` directory.
+2. Install the necessary dependencies by running `npm install` in both the root directory.
-3. Create a `.env` file in the root directory and add the following variables:
+3. Create a `.env` file in the root directory of the back application and add the following variables:

    ```
    MONGO_URI=<Your MongoDB URI>
-   PORT=<The port you want the server to listen on>
    ```

 4. Start the server by running `npm start` in the root directory.
-5. Start the client by running `npm start` in the `client/` directory.
+5. Start the client by running `npm start` in the root directory.

 ## API